 There are free buses offered by the organisers of the race and you can take them from the Volánbusz bus station.

 The metro line 2 to Örs Vezér Tere station and a switch to the train to the Hungaroring station will also bring you to the circuit.

-A taxi ride is the more convenient way and it will cost around 40EUR*.
+A taxi ride is a more convenient way and it will cost around 40EUR*.